 ALMS ARA will report vehicle data for AirLink gateways or routers connected to a vehicle.
 This includes GX450 gateways connected using a B&B OBD-II scanner, or MP70 routers with vehicle telemetry features enabled and connected directly to a vehicle’s OBD-II or J1939 port.

-The MP70 router, with its vehicle telemetry capability and inertial sensors, supports all features of ALMS ARA.
+The MP70 and LX60 routers, with their vehicle telemetry capability and inertial sensors, support all features of ALMS ARA.

-Driver behavior reports require inertial sensors on the gateway or router (supported only by the MP70), and will not be reported on an AirLink GX450 or other device.
+Driver behavior reports require inertial sensors on the gateway or router (supported by the MP70 and LX60), and will not be reported on an AirLink GX450 or other device.

 In ALEOS, you must also enable: